prajjwal1/person-reid-incremental/README.md

 - Fastai library and lwfnet (lib aimed to get SOTA results)
 - Person Re-identification

+## Pending
+- [ ] Checking how well model performs.
+Plotting the accuracies, and doing statistical analysis.
+- [ ] Working and finetuning the model if it helps.
+- [ ] Working at backend to encapsulate the features of LWF
+- [ ] Check how well model remembers
+- [ ] Working on FC layers and learned weights to perform incremental learning.

 ## Plan (Research Workflow)
 Firstly I am working on Person-Reidentiication (Since that is the primary goal) and later on I'll be working on  FC layers and a linear combination of previously learned weights when we add more layers. ie, increasing FC layers like LWF does and using a linear combination as one of the three papers do.
    - [Conditional Similarity Networks](https://arxiv.org/abs/1603.07810)